nv-morpheus/Morpheus/examples/digital_fingerprinting/production/README.md

 ## Additional Information

-Additional information on the DFP pipeline, inclusing how it can be customized for additional data sources can be found in the [Digital Fingerprinting Guide](../../../docs/source/developer_guide/guides/5_digital_fingerprinting.md) as well as the [Digital Fingerprinting Reference Guide](../../../docs/source/developer_guide/guides/6_digital_fingerprinting_reference.md).
+Additional information on the DFP pipeline, including how it can be customized for additional data sources can be found in the [Digital Fingerprinting Guide](../../../docs/source/developer_guide/guides/5_digital_fingerprinting.md) as well as the [Digital Fingerprinting Reference Guide](../../../docs/source/developer_guide/guides/6_digital_fingerprinting_reference.md).

 The commands in the previous section run stage-based example DFP pipelines.
 The Morpheus 23.03 release introduced a new, more flexible module-based approach to build pipelines through the use of control messages.
 More information about modular DFP pipelines can be found at [Introduction to Modular Digital Fingerprinting Pipeline Guide](../../../docs/source/developer_guide/guides/10_modular_pipeline_digital_fingerprinting.md).
 Along with the commands to run equivalent module-based DFP pipelines are available at [Running Example Modular DFP Pipelines](../../../docs/source/developer_guide/guides/10_modular_pipeline_digital_fingerprinting.md#running-example-modular-dfp-pipelines).